 NATY BABY WIPES are also one of the safest baby wipes out there, but they might be hard to find at stores near you so you may need to order online.

-Both versions of these wipes have the exact same ingredient formulation at this point, unlike the previous years.
+Both versions have the exact same ingredient formulation at this point, unlike the previous years.

-The difference between the two wipes is: (1) Pampers SENSITIVE wipes are 20% thicker; (2) Pampers SENSITIVE wipes have a soft grip texture whereas Pampers NATURAL CLEAN/COMPLETELY CLEAN UNSCENTED wipes do not have a textured pattern.
+The difference between the two wipes is: (1) Pampers Sensitive wipes are 20% thicker; (2) Pampers Sensitive wipes have a soft grip texture whereas Pampers Complete Clean Unscented wipes do not have a textured pattern.

 Ingredients: Water, Phenoxyethanol, Decyl Glucoside, Tetrasodium Glutamate Diacetate, Sodium Benzoate, Sodium Citrate, Citric Acid, Sodium Bicarbonate, Glycerin, Cucumis Sativus (Cucumber) Fruit Extract, Calendula Officinalis Flower Extract, Glycyrrhiza Glabra (Licorice) Root Extract, Chamomilla Recutita (Matricaria) Flower Extract, Aloe Barbadensis Leaf Extract, Tocopheryl Acetate, Microcrystalline Cellulose, Cellulose Gum.